AlexsLemonade/OpenScPCA-analysis/analyses/ewings-cell-type/references/README.md

 # Reference files

 This directory contains reference files used for cell typing Ewing sarcoma samples from SCPCP000015.
-All files saved here can also be found in `s3://researcher-211125375652-us-east-2/ewings-cell-type/references`.

-Note that some files may be too big to be stored in the remote repository, and are only in the S3 results bucket.
-All references will need to be synced to the local repository before using any scripts that require larger references.

 ## Tumor marker genes